groq/mlagility/docs/benchit_user_guide.md

   - Not available as an API argument.
 - `--lean-cache` Delete all build artifacts except for log files after the build
 - Also available as an API argument, `benchit(lean_cache=True/False, ...)`.
-- `-d CACHE_DIR, --cache-dir CACHE_DIR` MLABench build cache directory where the resulting build directories will be stored (defaults to ~/.cache/mlabench)
+- `-d CACHE_DIR, --cache-dir CACHE_DIR` MLAgility build cache directory where the resulting build directories will be stored (defaults to ~/.cache/mlagility)
   - Also available as an API argument, `benchit(cache_dir=Str, ...)`.
 - `--rebuild REBUILD` Sets a cache policy that decides whether to load or rebuild a cached build.
   - Takes one of the following values: